tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 ## Start by listing the paths

 Start by listing the paths (endpoints) and their allowed operations (methods).
-For the `current` endpoint in the OpenWeatherMap API, there is just 1 path with the `get` operation:
+For the `weather` endpoint in the OpenWeatherMap API, there is just 1 path with the `get` operation:

 ```yaml
 paths: